-Do you need help with configuring WooCommerce shipping methods?
+Do you need help with configuring WooCommerce shipping options?
 You are in the right place.
 I’ll teach you everything you need to know in this quick tutorial from basics and built-in shipping methods to table rate shipping, the most flexible way to manage shipping costs.

 As you see, WooCommerce offers you three types of shipping methods.
 You can extend the list of options with plugins.
 I’ll cover this topic later in this article.